 The detrimental effects of inequality have translated into growing political disaffection and anti-market sentiment.
 Citizens are increasingly feeling that they are losing out, while a small elite siphons off the gains of greater prosperity.
 Millions of people report low levels of life satisfaction and are losing confidence in the ability of policymakers to respond.
 In the OECD, confidence in governments stands at a record low 40%.

 At the OECD we take these problems seriously.
 We know that applying the same policies that have resulted in these disparities or that have not helped to reduce them is not an option.
 We are conscious that we need to revise the ideas, theories and concepts that were used to measure, diagnose and produce our policies.
-This is why we have launched the New Approaches to Economic Challenges (New Approaches to Economic Challenges) initiative.
+This is why we have launched the New Approaches to Economic Challenges (New Approaches to Economic Challenges - OLD) initiative.
 Our aim is to help governments to overcome the crisis through policies which take complexity and behavioural economics into account, and explore new ways to measure progress.
 The ultimate goal is to infuse a more inclusive, sustainable form of growth.
 Our focus is on economic growth, not as an end in itself, but as a means to improve well-being.
 It puts people at the centre of the policy debate.

 The OECD is leading the charge against income inequality by devising metrics, analysing the evidence and developing the policy tools needed to combat it.
 We have pioneered new work to develop well-being indicators and measurements that go beyond GDP and productivity to reflect what matters most in people’s lives.
 Inclusive growth means caring about people, and the NAEC initiative will explore new ways of combining strong growth with a better distribution of income and other outcomes, such as opportunity, education, and a clean environment.
 This work will enhance policymakers’ understanding of the adverse effects of rising inequality on growth, with the overarching aim of turning inclusiveness into a driver of strong economic performance.